Torinkm/elevators-go-brrr/UPDATELOG.md

 {What Was Updated}

 # ------------------------{Updates}------------------------
+# Tori
+Added the original Rational documewnt as a word document in the original files section in formal files
+# Aki

 # Aki
 Added a SECURITY file supposed to guide on what to do with vulnrabilities, althought may be better to incorperate it with the README or delete the SECURITY.md completly
 # Tori